-As a best practice, there are certain relationships that should be included in order to correctly map the data types discussed above.
+There are certain relationships that should be included as best practice to map the above data types.
 The following table shows these relationships and provides a brief explanation for why these relationships should be added.

 Data Type (Source) Relationship (Target of) Explanation Audit Program Audit Program Type Audit Program should always be tied to an Audit Program Type.
 This helps to ensure testing functionality works properly.
 Audit Program Type Audit Program Type will always need to be created.
 This ties to Audit Program and also ties to Test Phase Types during the testing import process.
 Control Location (optional) Refer to the Location entry in this table for more information.
-Control Assessment Audit Program Control Control Assessment Type Significance Control Assessment should be mapped when the customer has significance or control rating data.
+Control Assessment Audit ProgramControlSignificance Control Assessment should be mapped when the customer has significance or control rating data.
 It should always be tied to an Audit Program, Control, and Control Assessment Type.
-Control Stakeholder Control Control Stakeholder Type Person Title Control and Control Stakeholder Type must always be targets.
+Control Stakeholder ControlControlStakeholder TypePersonTitle Control and Control Stakeholder Type must always be targets.
 Person or Title should be selected depending on what data exists.
 Only one can be selected.
 Location Determine what location means for the customer.
-If everything is in the same location, then it makes sense to tie risk, control, process, etc. to location.
-If there are difference locations, create a risk location column, a control location column and so on.
-This allows you to the tie risk, control, etc. to specific locations.
+If everything is in the same location, tie risk, control, process, etc. to location.
+If there are difference locations, create a risk location column, control location column and the like so you can tie risk/control/etc. to specified locations.
 Best Practice: Ask how location is determined or specified (For example, Control Location may not be necessary).
-Mitigation Control Risk Control Objective Based on the data in the RCM, establish Mitigation>Control, Mitigation>Risk, and Mitigation>Control Objective relationships.
+Mitigation ControlRiskControl Objective Depending on the data in the RCM, establish Mitigation>Control, Mitigation>Risk, and Mitigation->Control Objective relationships.

 Process Process Type If there is more than one level of process, this data type will be added more than once.
 The most commonly used edge type is a parent_process to sub-process to process.
 A relationship based_on_process will be used to tie common processes if they have an overarching process (for example, entity level and corporate).
 Smaller processes must always point to a bigger process; that is, a sub-process must be the source pointing to the process as the destination.
 Refer to the note following this table for more information, including Best Practices.
-Process Stakeholder Process Process Stakeholder Type Person Title Process and Process Stakeholder Type must always be targets.
+Process Stakeholder ProcessProcessStakeholder TypePersonTitle Process and Process Stakeholder Type must always be targets.
 Person or Title should be selected depending on what data exists.
 Only one can be selected.
 Process Type Process Type should be created when more than one level of process exists.
 This will help with reporting once the data is in the database.